USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 Storage of member information
 ================================

 #.
-Store in Clob as we refine the design - cache appropriately in member to avoid any major performance issues.
+Store in Clob as we refine the design - cache appropriately to avoid any major performance issues.
 #.
 Create appropriate tables once the design is stable - still cache things.

 System responsibility for "knowing" to process composite.